 Subproperty of: E18 Physical Thing.P49 has former or current keeper (is former or current keeper of): E39 Actor responsibility for an E78 Collection.

-Scope note: This property identifies the E39 Actor or Actors who assume or have assumed overall curatorial would require use of an Event assigning responsibility for a Collection to a curator.
+Scope note: This property identifies the E39 Actor or Actors who assume or have assumed overall curatorial curator being responsible for a Collection.